Lordusher/pytrack1/README.md

 # pytrack1
-beginners project to set up a pycom IoT tracking device
+This is my totally beginners project to set up a pycom IoT tracking device.
+Let's see how it goes...